delon1105/demo/readme.md

+# Guide to setup docker environment

 1. Clone this repo in /opt directory.
 2. Assuming, docker engine is installed, if not follow these steps:

 # Install docker engine